PSG confirm Mbappe contract extension as striker snubs Real Madrid offer | Goal.com

 What has been said about Mbappe's contract extension?

-It turns out PSG did manage to convince the striker to commit to his future, with a new deal announced on Saturday night.
+It turns out PSG did manage to convince the striker to commit to his future, with a new deal announced on Saturday night ahead of their match against Metz.

 “I wanted to announce that I have chosen to extend my contract at Paris Saint-Germain, and of course I am very happy about it," Mbappe said upon announcing the deal.